Sociology 001 - Introduction to Sociology » Summer 2022 » Final Exam

 Research has shown that the same-sex parents

-B. are not as effective as opposite-sex parents
+B. are much more effective as opposite-sex parents

 C. never divorce